Shelter worker, animal rescuer & advocate, Jan has become a well-regarded source of insights & know-how on pet care & behavior nationwide.

 - The world's most famous Beagle is Snoopy

 Beagles can be both a family pet and a hunter's assistant.
-In fact, it pays to keep your beagle as part of the family to bond with the dog(s).
-This bond can help in the training for hunting, as well as help in recall of the dog (which is a big issue for a scent hound that loves to trail).
-While beagles can be "outdoor" dogs as long as they live with their pack for companionship and have a warm, dry place to stay, it is better for both the hunter/family and the dog(s) if they share living space.
+In fact, it pays to keep your Beagle as part of the family to bond with the dog(s).
+This bond can help in the training for hunting and in the recall of the dog (which is a big issue for a scent hound that loves to trail).
+While Beagles can be "outdoor" dogs as long as they live with their pack for companionship and have a warm, dry place to stay, it is better for both the hunter/family and the dog(s) if they share living space.

 This breed is similar to several hunting dogs like the Basset Hound, the Black and Tan Coonhound, the Bloodhound, the American Foxhound, the English Foxhound, the Harrier, the Plott Hound, the Redbone Coonhound, and Dachshund, in that they all use their noses and scents to do their hunting.

 It differs from many of those same breeds in its size and its prey.
-The Basset, smaller Dachshunds, and smaller Harriers all track and hunt rabbits and hares as well as other small animals.
-The other scent hounds mentioned were used mostly to track raccoons, badgers, possums and even larger animals such a bear.
-The Basset, Dachshund, and Harrier were also bred for hunters to be able to follow on foot, just like the beagle breed.
+Bassets, smaller Dachshunds, and smaller Harriers all track and hunt rabbits and hares as well as other small animals.
+The other scent hounds mentioned were used mostly to track raccoons, badgers, possums and even larger animals such as a bear.
+The Basset, Dachshund, and Harrier were also bred for hunters to be able to follow on foot, just like the Beagle breed.